nerds-with-keyboards/commerseum-display/README.md

 ## Features

 - A simple digital signage application based on Decap CMS
-- Create playlists and scenes from decap CMS admin page
+- Create playlists and scenes from Decap CMS admin page
+- Clock display with time and date
+- Support for images, videos, and text overlays
+- Automatic scene rotation in playlists
-- Uses Bulma for styling, but size is reduced by `gatsy-plugin-purgecss`
+- Uses Bulma for styling, but size is reduced by `gatsby-plugin-purgecss`
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
 - Uses `gatsby-plugin-image` with Decap CMS preview support
 - Netlify deploy configuration